Vint-Razor/Vint-Razor/README.md

 - 👋 Hi, I’m @Vint-Razor
 - 👀 I’m interested in Java
-- 🌱 I’m currently learning C++, Java
+- 🌱 I’m currently learning  Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: vint-razor@yandex.ru